Naga0848/Dockerfiles/README.md

     dokcer run -d --name add add.v1:latest  >>> indicates that we are running a container whose name is cmd and it is created from an image named add. v1:latest

+    LABEL Instruction

+    docker build -t label:v1 . >>> command to build an image docker images >>> to view the images

+    dokcer run -d --name add add.v1:latest  >>> indicates that we are running a container whose name is cmd and it is created from an image named label:v1

+    docker images --filter "label=COURSE=DevOps"   >>> when we have multiple images we can use the label to filter our image

   The below image is for FROM instruction

   ![App Screenshot](images/from.png)